- What is Study Abroad?

 Study Abroad can change your life!
 Living and learning in a new culture and environment will give you the unique opportunity to gain a fresh perspective, make friends and gain confidence and independence that is seldom available at home.

-The process of selecting and applying to programs can seem overwhelming at first, but the staff of the Office of International Engagement is here to support and advise you through the process.
+The process of selecting and applying to programs can seem overwhelming at first, but the staff of the Office of International Academic Initiatives is here to support and advise you through the process.
 Here are some steps to get you started:

 Attend a Study Abroad Information Session